English Proficiency for Undergraduate Applicants

 Students who do not have the required English proficiency scores for full admission to MSU, but are academically qualified, may be awarded "admission with conditions."
 Successful completion of an intensive English program will satisfy the English proficiency requirement.
 Once the necessary level of proficiency is achieved, students must submit their certificates of completion to the International Admissions team in the Office of International Programs for evaluation.

-If you have received a high school, bachelor's, master's, or doctorate degree from an institution in the United States or another country where English is the native and official language, an English proficiency examination is not required.
-Please see the list below.
+5. If you have received a bachelor's, master's, or doctorate degree from an institution in the United States or a country listed below, an English proficiency examination is not required.

-NOTE: The Office of International Programs reserves the right to request students to submit proof of English proficiency, even if they are from an above-listed country.
+NOTE: Students requesting one of the above exemptions must provide official transcripts for admission.
+The Office of International Programs reserves the right to request students to submit additional proof of English proficiency, even if they are eligible for an exemption.